Calcium in Almonds – How Much Calcium is in an Almond? Find Out.

 Almond milk tends to provide next to no calcium naturally (to make almond milk, almonds are blended with water and strained to remove the pulp.
 A process which removes a lot of the nutritional value.)
 Instead, manufacturers fortify their almond milk with extra calcium!
 You can read more about the nutritional information of almond milk, and why fortified milks aren’t such a reliable source of calcium on our “How Much Calcium is in Milk?” page.

-Almond butter, on the other hand, still provides a similar amount of calcium to raw almond– about 250 mg per 100 g.
+Almond butter, on the other hand, provides a lot of calcium– about 347 mg per 100 g.
 Although to gain the maximum antioxidant benefit, look for an almond butter that uses the skin of the almonds too.

 Almond butter tip: Try spreading a little almond butter down the center of a stalk of celery.